dorhaboosha/Popcorn-Palace-AT-T/instructions.md

 - The project uses **NestJS** with **TypeScript**.
 - Persistence is handled using **PostgreSQL** with **plain SQL** via **TypeORM's DataSource**.
 - Input validation and error handling are implemented using `class-validator` and standard NestJS exceptions.
-- Tickets are created by providing:
++ Bookings are created by providing:
-  - Movie Title
-  - Movie Theater
-  - Movie Start Time
-  - Customer Name
+  - Showtime ID
+  - User ID (UUID)
   - Seat Number (1–100)
-- Ticket creation ensures:
++ Booking creation ensures:
-  - Movie and Showtime match.
+- The showtime exists and has a valid movie assigned.
-  - Seat is not already taken.
+- The seat is not already taken.
-  - Theater is not full.
+- The theater is not full.
-  - No duplicate customer-seat bookings.
+- No duplicate bookings from the same user for the same seat.

 ---

 ## 8. Author

-This project is part of the **Movie Ticket Booking System - Popcorn Palace** backend assignment for AT&T.
+This project is part of the **Movie Ticket Booking System - Popcorn Palace** backend assignment.